hammer/Neoantigen-Identification-Challenge/Challenge_Design.md

 # Challenge Design

-As documented elsewhere, we'll be collecting blood, somatic tissue, and tumor-infiltrating lymphocytes (TILs) from patients with a few different types of solid tumors.
+We'll be collecting blood, somatic tissue, and tumor-infiltrating lymphocytes (TILs) from patients with a few different types of solid tumors.
 Whole-exome sequencing (WES) will be performed on the blood and somatic tissue and RNA-Seq will be performed on the somatic tissue.

 ## Input data
 * Germline WES DNA (FASTQ)